+Purpose is one of three fundamentals for what it takes for an organization to become "Teal", along with Wholeness and Self-Management.
 Purpose is vital for all organizations looking to become something better and to not just make money, but to make an impact.
 Experts around the world have been saying and showing what they mean by "purpose" for years, each calling it something different.

 Simon Sinek, the de facto expert on meaningful purpose, which he calls the "Why", sometimes describes it as: "The one constant that will guide you toward fulfillment in your work and life."

 Reinventing Organizations, the book which made "Teal" a worldwide concept, describes purpose as: "The deepest creative potential to bring something new to life, to contribute something energetically, valuably to the world."